Gluten Free Brookies

 This post may contain affiliate links.
 Read my disclosure policy.

-Dreamy Chocolate Chip Cookie Brownies
+A Dreamy Chocolate Chip Brookies Recipe

 These dreamy brookies solve the pretty much weekly dilemma of choosing between Gluten Free Chocolate Chip Cookies and Gluten Free Brownies in our house.
-It’s a spectacular mash-up of two favorite desserts, filled with the richness of a chocolate brownie and the soft, tender chew of a fresh-from-the-oven chocolate chip cookie.
+It’s a spectacular mash-up of two favorite desserts, filled with the richness of a chocolate brownie and the soft, tender chewiness of a fresh-from-the-oven chocolate chip cookie.

 My brookie recipe is made extra delicious with a secret ingredient: browned butter cookie dough.
 Filled with chocolate chips and laced with delicious fudgy brownie batter, it takes these brownie cookies over the top in the best possible way.